basselsamo/bae-store/backlog.md

   - When I click on a product, I can view its details such as name, description, price, sizes and release date.

 - **User Authentication:**
-  - To access exclusive products, I must be authenticated as a BAE-Store member.
+  - [x] To access exclusive products, I must be authenticated as a BAE-Store member.

 - **User Registration:**
-  - If I'm not already a member, I can sign up for BAE-Store membership.
+  - [x] If I'm not already a member, I can sign up for BAE-Store membership.

 - **User Login:**
-  - As a registered member, I can log in to my account to access exclusive products.
+  - [x] As a registered member, I can log in to my account to access exclusive products.

+- **User Profile:**
+  - [x] As a member, I want to be redirected to my profile after I log in and would also be able to log out.

 - **Add to Cart:**
   - I can add products to my shopping cart for purchase.